 NOTE: Rough sawn, bowed, cupped, or twisted stock will take several passes before a smooth finish is achieved.
+Apply light downward pressure to this type of stock and take very shallow depth of cut passes to eliminate stock waste and bowed surfaces.
+Research proper jointing methods for imperfect lumber.

-If you are getting scalloping (aka chatter marks) on the surface of your stock, this is due to error of the operator feed speed.
-Try changing your feed speed during the machining of your stock...most likely slow down your feed speed.
+If you are getting scalloping (aka chatter marks) on the surface of your stock, this is due to error of the operator feeding too fast.
+Slow down your feed speed.